 During your attempts to file a claim against a trucking company, you should watch out for some of the tricks the insurance company could possibly pull.
 Never consent a recorded statement, since these can be twisted against you to hurt your case.
 A questionnaire that you can respond to in writing is sufficient.
 Also, we do not recommend that you accept the first settlement offer.
 Insurance companies will typically begin negotiations much lower than its highest offer.
 You should only accept an early settlement if it is equal to your damages.

 Other Drivers May Be Responsible for Truck Driving Accidents

 One must not assume that only the drivers of big rig trucks are the cause of damaging accidents.
 In some cases, the negligent drivers of smaller vehicles are the ones that cause accidents.
 If you are involved in an accident with a larger vehicle, the other party will not automatically be responsible for damages.
 If you are considered the sole cause of the accident, you do not have a case for damages.

 Accidents involving large trucks can be far more severe than other road accidents.
 These accidents can be severe, often resulting in traumatic brain injuries, spinal cord injuries or paralysis, conditions that can cause long-lasting disability and expensive medical bills.
 If you or a loved one has experienced personal injury, including physical and mental pain and financial impairment due to medical wages and loss of work, you are entitled to monetary compensation.

-If you have been in a truck accident in Florida, you will need an experienced lawyer to handle your claim.
-Contact an attorney as soon as possible.
-There is a limited time you have to file an insurance claim and/or bring a claim against the responsible parties.
-To learn how our Pensacola truck accident attorney may be able to help you, please fill out our no cost case review form today, or call our office at 850-898-9904 to schedule a Free Case Evaluation.
+If you have been in a truck accident in Florida, you will need an experienced attorney to handle your claim.
+Contact our office as soon as you can to schedule a free case evaluation.
+You only have limited time you have to file a claim with the insurer and/or file a lawsuit against the responsible parties.
+To learn more about how our Pensacola truck accident attorney can help with your claim, please fill out the form on this page or call our office at (888) 321-8131 .